All Products

 August 29, 2024

-You are not charged additional fees for connection pooling and latency threshold settings.
-For more information, see Billing rules for database proxies.
+No additional fees apply for connection pooling and latency threshold settings.
+For details, see Billing rules for database proxies.

 Prerequisites

-• The RDS instance runs RDS High-availability Edition or RDS Cluster Edition.
+• RDS High-availability Edition or RDS Cluster Edition

-• The database proxy feature is enabled for the RDS instance, and the database proxy version of the RDS instance is 2.9.1 or later.
-For more information, see Enable the database proxy feature.
+• The database proxy feature enabled with version 2.9.1 or later.
+For details, see Enable the database proxy feature

-If the RDS instance runs RDS High-availability Edition, you must create at least one read-only RDS instance for the primary RDS instance.
-For more information about how to create a read-only RDS instance, see Create a read-only ApsaraDB RDS for MySQL instance.
+If the RDS instance uses RDS High-availability Edition, you must create at least one read-only RDS instance for the primary RDS instance.
+For details, see Create a read-only ApsaraDB RDS for MySQL instance.

 2. In the left-side navigation pane, click Database Proxy.

-3. In the Connection Information section of the page that appears, find the database proxy endpoint that you want to modify and click Modify Configuration in the Actions column.
+3. In the Connection Information section, find the database proxy endpoint to modify and click Modify Configuration in the Actions column.

-4. In the dialog box that appears, configure connection pooling and latency threshold settings based on your business requirements.
+4. In the dialog box, configure the connection pooling and latency threshold settings.

 5. Click OK.